 Snow and ice can disrupt our lives in lots of different ways.

-It can cause frozen or burst pipes, transport disruption and even risk of hypothermia.
+It can cause frozen or burst pipes, transport disruption, and can increase the risk of hypothermia and falls.
 Then when the snow thaws, a risk of flooding can follow.
-Because winter can be a particularly difficult time for elderly or vulnerable people, at Ready Scotland we’ve prepared the following advice to make sure you, and those around you, have the help and support you need.
+Because winter can be a particularly difficult time for elderly people or those who might need additional support, at Ready Scotland we’ve prepared the following advice to make sure you, and those around you, have the information you need to stay safe this winter.

 In Advance